anderson-martin/Slack-Bot/README.md

  token=************ node slack_bot.js
 ```

-To get a token, you have to create you bot user on Slack.
+To get a token, you have to create your bot user on Slack.
 More info <a href="https://api.slack.com/bot-users"> here. </a>

+### 3. Final words

+This is just a Minimum Viable Product (MVP) that I developed over a weekend.
+So, there are many opportunities for improvement.
+Also, Viima admins have deliberately protected their API against POST request, that's why I developed this MVP one-way.
+But having the required crednetials, this bot can easily post into Viima too.